George de Mestral: Biography

 He was born to Albert de Mestral, an agronomist engineer, and Marthe de Goumoëns in Saint Saphorin sur Morges, near Lausanne, Switzerland.
-De Mestral designed a toy airplane at age twelve and patented it.
+De Mestral designed and patented a toy airplane at age twelve.
 He attended the École polytechnique fédérale de Lausanne (EPFL).
 After graduation in 1930, he worked in the machine shop of an engineering company.
 He went for his favorite hobby of hunting and when he came back he discovered that his dog was covered with burs that had attached themselves to its fur.
 He then worked on inventing hook and loop fasteners for ten years starting in 1948.
-In 1955 he successfully patented hook and loop, eventually selling 60 million yards (about 55,000 km) a year through a multimillion-dollar company.
+In 1955, he successfully patented hook and loop, eventually selling 60 million yards (about 55,000 km) a year through a multimillion-dollar company.

+He made additional inventions, and his wife said that his asparagus peeler was one stupid little thing that sold very well."

 Marriage

-George was married three times: in 1932 to Jeanne Schnyder (two sons: Henri and François), in 1949 to Monique Panchaud de Bottens, onetime fiancée of James Bond creator Ian Fleming (one son: Charles), and Helen Mary Dale.
+De Mestral was married three times: in 1932 to Jeanne Schnyder (two sons: Henri and François), in 1949 to Monique Panchaud de Bottens, onetime fiancée of James Bond creator Ian Fleming (one son: Charles), and Helen Mary Dale.
 On his father's death in 1966, de Mestral inherited the family home in Saint Saphorin sur Morges, château Saint-Saphorin-sur-Morges (Mestral Castle).